 There's another device you might want to know the price of because although it comes in the box, if you lose or break it you will need to replace it.

 The Siri Remote comes with the Apple TV, but if you want to purchase an additional remote it will cost £65 so try not to lose it.
 You can also buy a £11 strap to keep it on your wrist if you are using it for motion activated gaming.

 Is the Apple TV too expensive?

-The older Apple TV costs £59 (it's still available to buy here) and it looks like the new model will cost around double that.
+The older Apple TV costs £59 (it's still available to buy here) the new model cost double that.
 In addition, the competition is priced far lower than the Apple TV.

 Perhaps the Apple TV, now at a higher price than it was previously, is too expensive.

 In addition, having long neglected the market for set top boxes, Apple has potentially lost some of the credibility in this arena, suggests Fox Business.

 But does it matter if the Apple TV is too expensive?
 When the first Apple TV launched it was also priced excessively high as far as many were concerned, but over the year the price came down considerably.
 It's entirely likely that the same will happen this time.

 What really matters is whether Apple has the right solution to the problem of TV (assuming there is a problem with TV).
 According to Apple analyst Horace Dediu, TV has fallen by roughly 30% among the young (12-34) in the last five years, and this is the market that matters because over te next decade they will become the most influential group.
 "And this group does not love TV."
 This is the market that the Apple TV, with its apps based interface is aimed at.